How to write AI and SEO friendly blog posts that get found (2026 guide)

 Google's guidance on this is pretty clear.
 What they're looking for and what they prioritise is “helpful, reliable information that has been created to benefit people”.

-However, if you’re just churning out AI content to game the search algorithms and attract search visits, rather than because you want to be genuinely helpful to your readers, it’s not going to be effective.
-In all honesty (and I’m going to be a bit brutal here), you’re just cluttering the internet with garbage, that doesn’t help people and doesn’t help your business.
-So what’s the point?
+If you’re just churning out content to game the search algorithms and attract search visits, rather than because you want to be genuinely helpful to your readers, it’s not going to be effective.

 Before you hit publish, ask yourself these questions which come straight from Google's guidelines on what helpful content actually looks like: